pragsmike/PromptCritical/docs/evolutionary-prompts-papers.md

-# Tell me about genetic algorithms for generating optimized prompts using evolutionary algorithms.
-What research papers can you find?
+# genetic algorithms for generating optimized prompts using evolutionary algorithms

 Genetic algorithms are increasingly used to automate and optimize prompt engineering for large language models (LLMs), evolving prompts through mutation, crossover, and selection to maximize performance.
-Below are key research papers advancing this approach:
+Below are key research papers advancing this approach.

 ### Key Research Papers